 Scheme liabilities will be measured through the pension valuation process, which determines employer and employee contribution rates.
-The last LGPS valuation took place in 2022 and the police pension valuation took place in 2020.
-Implementation of the latter valuation is planned for 2024 and forces will need to plan for the impact of this on employer contribution rates alongside other changes identified through the valuation process.
+The last LGPS valuation took place in 2022, the police pension valuation took place in 2020 and was implemented in 2024/25.

 Impact on the Group's cashflow